open-forest-observatory/ofo-argo/README.md

-## Add 'Post-processing' step in Argo workflow

-I have developed a working prototype stand alone docker image.
-It is located on 'worker0' on a Cacao Js2 VM.
-In the directory `~/ofo-argo/rscripts` type `claude`

-The docker image:

-* downloads metashape output imagery products from S3 bucket `ofo-internal`, the directory is called `gillan_sept12b`
-   * downloads entire directory of metashape outputs to the container
-* downloads project boundaries polygon (.gpkg)
-  * The real polygons are located at `S3: ofo-public drone/missions_01/000032/metadata-mission/000032_mission-metadata.gpkg`
-  * The testing polygon is at `S3:ofo-public jgillan_test/benchmarking-greasewood_mission-metadata.gpkg`
-* clips  the raster products (orthos & DEMs) to the project boundary polygon
-* converts clipped raster products to COGs
-* Creates a canopy height model from DSM & DTM
-* creates thumbnails of all raster products
-* uploads the finished imagery products to S3 `ofo-public` into a directory of my choosing
-  * clipped orthomosaic, clipped DSM, clipped DTM, clipped CHM, point cloud, thumbnails for all raster products, cameras.xml, report.pdf, log.txt

-### Rscripts that inspired the docker rscripts:

-The main rscript is [here](https://github.com/open-forest-observatory/ofo-catalog-data-prep/blob/main/deploy/drone-imagery-ingestion/03_photogrammetry/src/20_postprocess-photogrammetry-products.R)

-Additional rscript are [here](https://github.com/open-forest-observatory/ofo-catalog-data-prep/blob/main/deploy/drone-imagery-ingestion/00_set-constants.R) and [here](https://github.com/open-forest-observatory/ofo-catalog-data-prep/blob/main/src/utils.R)

 # Open Forest Observatory Argo Workflow

 This repository contains [Argo Workflows](https://argoproj.github.io/workflows) used by the **Open Forest Observatory (OFO)**.
 It is being developed to run the [automate-metashape](https://github.com/open-forest-observatory/automate-metashape) pipeline simultaneously across multiple virtual machines on [Jetstream2 Cloud](https://jetstream-cloud.org/).
 This type of scaling enables OFO to process many photogrammetry projects simultaneously with a single run command.
 Argo is meant to work on [Kubernetes](https://kubernetes.io/docs/concepts/overview/) which orchestrates containers (ie, automate-metashape in docker), scales the processing to multiple VMs, and balances the load between the VMs.